 Salesforce certifications are no different, except perhaps that these make up some of the most sought-after certificates at the intersection of sales and IT.

 Salesforce certifications come in all shapes and sizes, so nearly anyone who works in Salesforce and wants to learn more about the tool can find a certification that fits their needs.
+Everyone from a technical project manager running a service cloud project to the most complex developer interested in Salesforce admin certification can benefit.
 The current paths are:

 - Pardot Experts

+There are currently 40+ Salesforce certifications available to earn.
 Each of these certifications requires the initial certification exam and then yearly product update exams to keep your knowledge current.
 Salesforce releases new features three times a year in the winter, spring, and summer, and the update exams coincide with these releases.
-Not all certifications require an update exam for every release, though.
+Not all certifications require an update exam for every release.

 Certification does not come cheap.
 The initial exams start at $200, but more technical exams for developers and architects are $400.
 Technical Architect board examinations cost $6,000 and include a free retake.
 All of this, of course, is before the update exams.